Vaginal examination post pic

 The position of the uterus can be described as:

-• Anteverted: the uterus is orientated forwards towards the bladder.
+• Anteverted: the uterus is orientated anteriorly towards the bladder.
 This is the most common position of the uterus.

-• Retroverted: the uterus is orientated posteriorly, towards the spine.
-This is a less common uterine position present in approximately 1 in 5 women.
+• Retroverted: the uterus is orientated posteriorly towards the spine.
+This is a less common uterine position.

 Ovaries and uterine tubes